allan-anderson/lessons/book/notes.md

 * Modified variables need more care.
 If there is only one, I can return it.
 The temp is initialized to 0 each time around the loop and is not altered until the case gets to it.
 So I can just assign the result.
+*In most cases a method should be on the object whose data it uses e.g. amount for uses data from Rental not Customer.